yodada/ChampSim/README.md

 ### Running

-To run the baseline ChampSim binary on an execution trace:
+To run the baseline ChampSim binaries on an execution trace:

 ```
 ./ml_prefetch_sim.py run path_to_champsim_trace_here